 Willowdale Passive Solar House

-After years of considerably high energy bills, the owners decided to replace their post-war home with a brand-new, highly-efficient home that significantly offsets their energy bills by generating electricity that is sold to the electrical grid as part of Ontario’s microFIT Program.
-New construction of this grid-connected, passive solar, resource and energy-efficient single-family home in the established Toronto neighbourhood of Willowdale includes optimal use of existing site orientation, ground exchange heating and cooling, rooftop photovoltaic solar electric panels, and sun shading strategies.
-Self-venting, recyclable Galvalume roofing reflects unwanted solar heat gain, while hydronic radiant floor heating provides comfortable warmth where needed most and Durisol insulated concrete forms and polished concrete floors act as thermal mass, strategically absorbing and releasing heat and humidity to passively maintain a comfortable indoor living space.
+After years of considerably high energy bills, the owners of this single-family home in the established Toronto neighbourhood of Willowdale decided to completely replace their post-war home with a highly-efficient home that significantly offsets their energy bills by generating electricity that is sold to the electrical grid as part of Ontario’s microFIT Program.
+New construction of this grid-connected, passive solar, resource and energy-efficient home includes: optimal use of existing site orientation, ground exchange heating and cooling, rooftop photovoltaic solar electric panels, and sun shading strategies.
+Self-venting, recyclable Galvalume roofing reflects unwanted solar heat gain, while hydronic radiant floor heating provides comfortable warmth where needed most.
+Additionally, Durisol insulated concrete forms and polished concrete floors act as thermal mass, strategically absorbing and releasing heat and humidity to passively maintain a comfortable indoor living space.

 Reductions in overall energy-demand through passive strategies, coupled with 10 kW of microFIT-connected solar electric panels on the roof, allow this home to have a net-positive cost of energy at a lower construction cost per sf than a typical Toronto home.
 A truly remarkable achievement.

 Project Lead: Donald Peckover

 Total Energy Demand Reduction from Typical: 91%

 LEED Consultant: Clearsphere

 Contractor: Greenbilt Homes